RabaDaba1/AI-research-implementations/README.md

 # AI research implementations

-Here I gather all of the research papers and concepts related to machine learning, deep learning and reinforcement learning that I implemented from scratch.
+Here I gather all of the research papers and concepts related to machine learning, deep learning, natural languauge processing, computer vision and reinforcement learning that I implemented from scratch.

 ## Computer Vision